 The theatre’s last use was as the Cleveland Wrestleplex until 1990.

-Westown Community Development Corporation, a non-profit neighbourhood organisation, acquired the dormant Variety Theatre on June 12, 2009 12 for $1.1 million with the goal of restoring the venue for community events.
+Westown Community Development Corporation, a non-profit neighbourhood organisation, acquired the dormant Variety Theatre on June 12, 2009, 12 for $1.1 million with the goal of restoring the venue for community events.
 2 Michael Ripich of American Tank and Manufacturing spearheaded Westown.
-1 Proposals called for the 300-seat balcony to become a venue for a large screen theatre, although plans for the orchestra pit, stage and theater space had not been finalized.
+1 Proposals called for the 300-seat balcony to become a venue for a large screen theatre, although plans for the orchestra pit, stage and theater space had not been finalised.
 1

 The national recession, however, made financial lending near impossible for the proposed $8 million renovation.
 2 Westown had raised about $1 million in private financing and gathered more than $200,000 in federal funds for the Variety.

 Facing funding challenges, Friends of the Variety Theatre took over restoration efforts for the Variety Theatre.
 The organisation applied for a state historic tax credit in 2014 but was rejected.
 1 It amended its application and in December 2015, was awarded $1.4 million in tax credits.
 13